NishanthPrasath/YTDigest-Enhanced-Video-Experience/README.md

-# YouTubeDigest - Enhancing Your YouTube Watching Experience
+# YTDigest - Enhancing Your YouTube Watching Experience

-YouTubeDigest is an AI-powered application designed to revolutionize the way you watch YouTube videos.
-With features like audio translation, topic-wise chapter generation, comment sentiment analysis, and overall context summarization, YouTubeDigest aims to provide a seamless and enriched video watching experience.
+YTDigest is an AI-powered application designed to revolutionize the way you watch YouTube videos.
+With features like audio translation, topic-wise chapter generation, comment sentiment analysis, and overall context summarization, YTDigest aims to provide a seamless and enriched video watching experience.

 ## Features